RubenMartins/simple-csv-xls-exporter/readme.txt

 == Description ==

 This plugin allows you to export your posts to CSV or XLS file, through a simple link/button, from either backend or frontend.
+**Make sure you are using PHP 7.3, if you see any errors, older versions will not be supported anymore.**

 **Supports**